Finland93/cryptostack-donations/README.md

 ---

 CryptoStack Donations adds a modern **"Connect wallet"** donation button to any WordPress site.
 Visitors connect any WalletConnect-compatible wallet (via [Reown AppKit](https://reown.com/appkit)), pick a network and amount, and the donation goes **straight on-chain to the wallets you configure**.
 There is no account, no KYC, and no third-party processor — the plugin never holds funds.
+[Now available on WordPress plugins](https://wordpress.org/plugins/cryptostack-donations)

 <p align="center">
   <img src=".github/assets/preview.png" alt="Widget preview in light and dark themes" width="80%">